MarcelHue/Openhome-Sync/README.md

 ## 💾 Save & Load Configurations

-You can save your entire configuration and load it again after restarting the program.
+You can save your entire configuration and load it manually again after restarting the program.

+*Your config will be reloaded automaticly after every startup tho.*

 <img width="435" height="74" alt="image" src="https://github.com/user-attachments/assets/61dd7c4b-2ca8-48df-b8a0-2a43c6ed312d" />